Struct bitflags::__core::path::PathBuf

 Prefixes are relevant only for Windows paths, and consist of volumes

-, and others described in more
+like C:, UNC prefixes like \\server, and others described in more

-detail in std::os::windows::PathExt
+detail in std::os::windows::PathExt.

 fn has_root(&self) -> bool